jean/collective.geo.bundle/docs/corepackages.rst

 This package provides some utilities to store settings used in collective.geo packages.

 Settings are stored in Plone registry and they provide default values to map widgets.

 They are split in two different interfaces:

-* IGeoSettings for map settings, like default map layers, center, zoom  etc.
+* :class:`IGeoSettings` for map settings, like default map layers, center, zoom  etc.
-* IGeoFeatureStyle for map style like lines and polygon colors, marke image etc.
+* :class:`IGeoFeatureStyle` for map style like lines and polygon colors, marker image, etc.

 For more details see:
 `collective.geo.settings.interfaces <https://github.com/collective/collective.geo.settings/blob/master/collective/geo/settings/interfaces.py>`_

-You can retrieve settings by `plone.app.registry`_ API:
+You can retrieve settings by using the `plone.app.registry`_ API:

 .. code-block:: python